-- 6.3.1.
-If a student's work is deemed unsatisfactory by the supervisory team, the student may, with the agreement of the Departmental Postgraduate Research Committee (or equivalent), be placed on Special Academic Review (SAR) for a defined time period.
-This should be done with due regard to any written progress reports, which can serve both to document progress but also to flag any recommended remedial action that may precede (or obviate) the need for SAR. - 6.3.2.
-If a student has not submitted materials for a Transfer of Registration by the end of 24 months FT/ 48 months PT registration, they would typically be expected to be placed on SAR. - 6.3.3.
-If a student fails to make contact with the College for an extended period of time of more than 3 months for a FT student or 6 months for a PT student, they would typically be expected to be placed on SAR. - 6.3.4.
-The SAR process is intended to address unsatisfactory progress by setting clear targets and milestones for a defined and standard period of time.
+6.3.1 If a student's work is deemed unsatisfactory by the supervisory team, the student may, with the agreement of the Departmental Postgraduate Research Committee (or equivalent), be placed on Special Academic Review (SAR) for a defined time period.
+This should be done with due regard to any written progress reports, which can serve both to document progress but also to flag any recommended remedial action that may precede (or obviate) the need for SAR.

+6.3.2 If a student fails to make contact with the College for an extended period of time of more than 3 months for a FT student or 6 months for a PT student, they would typically be expected to be placed on SAR.

+6.3.3 If a student fails to make contact with the College for an extended period of time of more than 3 months for a FT student or 6 months for a PT student, they would typically be expected to be placed on SAR.

+6.3.4 The SAR process is intended to address unsatisfactory progress by setting clear targets and milestones for a defined and standard period of time.
 In the majority of cases, this process will be negotiated successfully and will ensure that a student's overall progress towards submission has been rectified.